-Resources and Information on the Sept 2025 Federal Government Shutdown
+Resources and Information on the October 2025 Federal Government Shutdown

 This page is to provide information to Congressman Casar’s constituents about a government shutdown.

-Congressman Casar is fighting to keep the government open while protecting affordable health care.
+Congressman Casar is fighting to reopen the government while protecting affordable health care.
 He is ready and eager to vote for a bill that does that.
 Unfortunately, after shutting down parts of our government all year, Trump and Republicans have refused to come to the table with a deal that keeps the government open and prevents a health care crisis.

 This FAQ is based on information from prior shutdowns.
-Because Trump has threatened to manipulate a shutdown for his own political gain, some agencies may end up do things differently than they have in the past.
+Because Trump has threatened to manipulate a shutdown for his own political gain, some agencies may end up doing things differently than they have in the past.
 We will do our best to keep this information up to date as we learn more.

 Please call our office if you have additional questions or need help understanding any of this information.